 - Make it spicy: Simply add some chopped Thai Peppers or crushed red pepper flakes.

-- Make it tangy: Add rice vinegar for a savory, sweet and tangy flavor.
+- Make it tangy: Add rice vinegar for a savory, sweet, and tangy flavor.

 Is Pad Woon Sen Gluten-Free?

-Pad Woon Sen Recipe (With Chicken)
+Pad Woon Sen Recipe (with Video)

 - 6 oz glass noodles (dried)

 - 2 tablespoons vegetable oil divided